-Each adult and child in residence has a formal annual review of their Care Plan & Global Assessments which incorporates their Person Centred Plan.
-The formal annual review is attended by the resident (when appropriate), the resident's circle of support (family, appropriate members of the service's care team, the relevant disability day service/education provider and HSE Social Worker (where relevant)).
+Each adult in residence has a formal annual review of their Care Plan & Global Assessments which incorporates their Person Centred Plan.
+The formal annual review is attended by the resident, their circle of support (family, appropriate members of the service's care team, the relevant disability day service/education provider).
 Each resident and/or their families/advocate are given a copy of the care plan during the annual review and as requested thereafter.
-The nominated keyworker reviews the care plan at a minimum monthly to ensure it is reflecting the adult or child's care and support needs.
+The nominated keyworker reviews the care plan at a minimum monthly to ensure it is reflecting the adult's care and support needs.